 Tales of the great British polar explorers such as Shackleton and Ranulph Fiennes lined my Dad’s bookshelf when I was younger.
 As a result, Antarctica has always intrigued me.
 It is a land that defies proper explanation; a pristine environment of vast proportions and extremities.
 For half of the year, there is 24 hours of daylight and a consistently beautiful emptiness.

 After a maze of flights to the southern tip of Chile, our team of four joined a Korean expedition aboard a former Russian cargo plane and fortunately found a weather window to land us onto the ice.
 From the moment you arrive in Antarctica, prepare to be astonished, there’s no other place like it in the world.

 After a few days acclimatisation we got a twin otter place to Base Camp and sledded our kit up the mountain.
 The climbing was not the most demanding, the primary concerns are based on the vicious chill and variable winds.
 Christmas Day came around and what a remarkable place to be to celebrate it.
 I had a selection of Christmas cards from friends, family and my girlfriend which, as they always do, make one realise the strain that these expeditions place on those close to you.

-We were greeted back at Base Camp in suitable Russian style.
-They had a team ascending at the same time and knowing our fatigue and cravings for water, they handed over a 1lt bottle, which, only after I took a plentiful gulp did I realise it was Russian Vodka – I should have guessed.
+We were greeted back at Base Camp in suitable Russian style with vodka handed to us by their small and smiling team.
 Back at Union Glacier Camp, we had a good multi-national and alcohol-fueled celebration, added an Antarctica stamp to our passports and had the chance to reflect on a remarkable place.